Ocean Blue, A Brand Attack Gone Wrong?

 - Go back and review.

-In this case, apparently, the hotel followed these steps, they took the time to monitor, investigate, analyze then respond… but these steps should be fast… the first official response by the hotel was 5 days later, which in my opinion is be a bit too late…
+In this case, the hotel followed these steps.
+They took the time to monitor, investigate, analyze then respond.
+The first official response by the hotel was five days later, which in my opinion, is be a bit too late.
+But these steps should be fast.

-A Brand Attack is not a game to play whenever we want to take revenge… it should be based on pure facts without any personal opinions and having as much links to facts and resources as possible (Wikipedia style) – the only sources we have are a story (without any physical or official proof), a few unconfirmed stories from friends backed up by an angry mob of more friends and some fake reviews.
+A Brand Attack is not a game to play whenever we want to take revenge. it should be based on pure facts without any personal opinions and have as many links to facts and resources as possible (Wikipedia style) – the only sources we have are a story (without any physical or official proof), a few unconfirmed reports from friends backed up by an angry mob of more friends and some fake reviews.

-And unless it is based on facts and affects a large audience segment… it’s just a waste of effort and time, a bubble that will give away to the next important news that comes around.
+And unless it is based on facts and affects a large audience segment.
+It’s just a waste of effort and time, a bubble that will give away to the following significant news that comes around.

-The lifetime of this attack was less than 2 weeks as we can see from the chart above… emotional brand attacks don’t work anymore… the audience are smarter now, people outside your circle of friends and supporters will eventually see past you’re claims if they are not backed up by solid facts!
+The lifetime of this attack was less than two weeks; as we can see from the chart above, emotional brand attacks don’t work anymore; the audience is more thoughtful now.
+You are claiming those solid facts do not back them up!
+People outside your circle of friends and supporters will eventually see the past.

-The whole concept of attacking a brand is wrong, it should be a platform for giving direct raw and solid feedback by fans and users to grow into a healthy win-win partnership between businesses, services, management and their fans… fans can become the management’s eyes and ears leading to better quality of service.
+The whole concept of attacking a brand is wrong.
+It should be a platform for giving fans and users direct raw and solid feedback to grow into a healthy win-win partnership between businesses, services, management, and their fans.
+Fans can become the management’s eyes and ears, leading to a better quality of service.

-Brands: please do monitor your mentions and keywords… there are many free tools and methods such as Hootsuite and Google Alerts to monitor your brand online… it looks so bad when you realize people are talking about you 3 or 4 days later.
+Brands: Please monitor your mentions and keywords; there are many free tools and methods such as Hootsuite and Google Alerts to monitor your brand online.
+It looks so bad when you realize people are talking about you 3 or 4 days later.

-If you want public support and interest, then defend and promote public (not personal) interest… if people see (or feel) that you have a personal agenda, then the only support you will get is close friends, and without facts to support your cause, the “brand attack” will never grow beyond that small circle.
+If you want public support and interest, then defend and promote public (not personal) interest.
+If people see (or feel) that you have an individual plan, then the only support you will get is close friends, and without facts to support your cause, the “rand attack”will never grow beyond that small circle.